 As jurors, your job is to decide this case based solely on the evidence presented during the trial and the instructions that I will give you.
-You are not investigators or researchers, so you must not read or use any other material of any kind to obtain information about the case or to help you decide the case.
-This prohibition applies, for example, to: newspapers; magazines; television and radio broadcasts; dictionaries; medical, scientific, or technical publications; religious books or materials; law books; and the Internet.
-I want to emphasize that you must not seek or receive any information about this case from the Internet, which includes all social networking, Google, Wikipedia, blogs, and other websites.
+You are not investigators or researchers, so you must not read or use any other material or information that relates to any aspect of the case, including the underlying claims and events and anyone associated with this trial.
+This prohibition applies, for example, to: the internet; podcasts; newspapers; magazines; television and radio broadcasts; dictionaries; medical, scientific, or technical publications; and legal, religious, or other books or materials.
+I want to emphasize that you must not seek or receive any information about any aspect of this case from the internet, which includes all social media, Google, Wikipedia, blogs, and other websites.

-If you were to violate this rule by receiving outside information about the case, it could force me to declare a mistrial, meaning that the trial would have to start over before a different jury, and all of the parties' work, my work, and your work on this trial would be wasted.
+If you were to violate this rule by receiving outside information about any aspect of the case, it could force me to declare a mistrial, meaning that the trial would have to start over before a different jury, and all of the parties' work, my work, and your work on this trial would be wasted.

-Therefore, it is very important that you not receive outside information about this case, whether it comes from other people, from the media, from books or publications, or from the Internet.
-You are free to use the Internet, but only for purposes unrelated to this case.
+Therefore, it is very important that you not receive outside information about this case, whether it comes from other people, from the media, from books or publications, or from the internet.
+You are free to use the internet, but only for purposes unrelated to this case.
 Do not search for or receive any information about the parties, the lawyers, the witnesses, the judge, the evidence you will hear, or any place or location mentioned during the trial.
 Do not research the law.
 Do not look up the meaning of any words or scientific or technical terms used during the trial.
 If necessary, I will give you definitions of words or terms before you begin your deliberations.